 Above is a sketch of this same backdrop done with a Christmas theme.
 Using it with just the flowy white chiffon allows room for beautiful, oversized ornaments to hang,.
 Or for a totally unique, funky look leave out the fabric all together and hang ornaments at different lengths including the whole length down, all the way across~ a fun idea for a December wedding!
+Using a little imagination, you can transform any of these backdrops into a personalized, perfect look for you!

 Above is a more formal, traditional backdrop.
 It has a cream background with flowing white material draped from the center and corners that pool elegantly at the floor.
 This rents for $80 undecorated.